Bangabandhu’s photo removed from Darbar Hall at Bangabhaban

 A photo of Bangabandhu Sheikh Mujibur Rahman has been removed from the Darbar Hall in Bangabhaban, the official residence of Bangladesh's president.

-Adviser Mahfuj Alam, in a Facebook post today, said, "The photo of Sheikh Mujibur Rahman - Post '71 fascist, is removed from Darbar Hall.
-It is a shame for us that we couldn't remove his pictures from Bangabhaban after the 5th of August.
+Adviser Mahfuj Alam, in a Facebook post yesterday, said, "The photo of Sheikh Mujibur Rahman, a post-'71 fascist, is removed from Darbar Hall.
+It is a shame for us that we couldn't remove his pictures from Bangabhaban after August 5.
 Apologies.
-But, he won't be seen anywhere till people's July spirit lives on."
+But he won't be seen anywhere till people's July spirit lives on."

 When contacted, the president's press secretary, Joynal Abedin, did not respond.

-However, a press wing official said that the photo of Bangabandhu was present last night when three new advisers took their oath in Darbar Hall.
+However, a press wing official said the photo of Bangabandhu was present on Sunday night when three new advisers took their oath in Darbar Hall.

 "They went home after the oath programme; I have no knowledge about the incident," he added.